Replacing the fuses (Aprilia RS125/3)

 Checking the fuses is recommended whenever an electrical component fails to operate or is malfunctioning, or when the engine does not start.

-Set the ignition switch to "".
-This will prevent accidental short circuits.
+Set the ignition switch to "

 Lift the fuel tank; see 2.9.1.